God performs mighty works in ways that confound our expectations. When we trust him, he saves by many or few, by strong or weak, by much or little.

 In the challenges we face, the number of available people is not an issue.
 Limited skills are not an obstacle.
 A lack of resources is no deterrent.
 All God needs is our faith and trust in Jesus, and he patiently trains us even in that!

-You may want to read two more underdog stories.
+You may want to read three more underdog stories.
 When we face challenges beyond our capabilities, it good to remember biblical heroes who prevailed against great odds.
-Moses, Gideon, and David all knew that God works in ways that confound our expectations.
+Moses, David and Paul all knew that God works in ways that confound our expectations.